pclaypoole/Time_Series_Analysis/README.md

 Use the results of the linear regression analysis and modeling to answer the following question:

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?
+    * The Out-of sample RMSE is lower than the In-sample RMSE.
+Typically the training data is lower but is higher in the data above.

 - - -